matteobucalossi50/FIRe-Fake-Italian-Restaurants-evaluator/README.md

 ---
 ## Setup & Usage
-- To use FIRe clone this repo on your local machine using `https://github.com/matteobucalossi50/FIRe-Fake-Italian-Restaurants-evaluator`
+- Clone this repo on your local machine using `https://github.com/matteobucalossi50/FIRe-Fake-Italian-Restaurants-evaluator`
 - Set your directory in terminal
 ```shell
 $ cd ./FIRe-Fake-Italian-Restaurants-evaluator